samducker/legend-state-workshop/slides/intro.md

 </div>

 <!--
-Then I went to Microsoft and worked on Windows 7, Windows 8, Windows Phone, Xbox, and Surface.
+Then I went to Microsoft and worked on Windows 7, Windows 8, Windows Phone, Xbox, Kinect, and Surface.
+I learned about the crazy performance requirements of developing OS code and also did some some computer vision and communicating directly with hardware.

 Then I got into web development in 2011, React in 2015, and React Native in 2017.
 So I've been deep in React land for a while.
+In JavaScript do performance... differently.
 -->

 ---